FatManWalking/plennarylitics/README.md

 # Basic Statistics

 Up to this point, we are including 50 files from the current legislative period into elasticsearch.
+For the current legislatice parties, we have split the documents into the speeches of the members of the parliament.
+These speeches are assiegned to the politician giving them and are the documents we are actually saving in elasticsearch.
+Additionally to this, we are currently saving the missing MPs on a per party basis.
+In the following graphic, we have for example the top 20 missing MPs by Number for the AfD in the curtrent legislative period.
+The statistic was extracted from the elasticsearch dashboard.

 ![alt text](https://github.com/FatManWalking/plennarylitics/blob/klemens-branch/Visualizations/Top_20_missing_mpsAfD.png)